 Diving experience in Hawaiian Islands, Caribbean and Great Barrier Reef

-These days I most commonly Hike, Camp and Shoot with wife and 15-year old daughter
+These days I most commonly Hike, Camp and Shoot with my wife and 19-year old daughter

 What’s the Normal Process for Buying Hiking, Camping and Shooting Gear?

 Step 1 – Figure out what type of generic gear you need for your situation

 For example: tent, sleeping bag, first aid kit, ammo, etc.,

 Step 2 - Look for specific gear in the general categories

 For example: sleeping bags from various manufacturers